New here? Start with the complete side hustle guide →

 4. If everything checks out, click Apply Now

 Pinterest reviews the application and usually approves it within a few days.
-Once approved, rich pins apply to all your existing and future pins automatically.
+Once it’s approved, rich pins apply to all your existing and future pins automatically.

 Setting Up Your First Boards